mefaxas-crypto/pcg-tortuga-yola/docs/PROJECT_CHECKLIST.md

     *   [x] Overhaul the "Add New Ingredient" functionality to include all the detailed fields (SKU, units, costs, Min/Max levels, etc.).
     *   [x] Implement Edit & Delete functionality for ingredients.
     *   [x] Implement Physical Stock Takes & Variance Reporting.
-    *   **Note on Stock Levels:** The system has been upgraded to use a more professional Min/Max stock level system instead of a single par level.
-This allows for better cost and storage control.
+    *   **Note on Stock Levels:** The system uses a professional Min/Max stock level system.

 *   **1.3 Managing Foundational Data:** Simple but necessary lists for ingredients and recipes.
     *   [x] Create a dedicated "Allergens" data model and management UI (in "Settings").